 Rayonier’s New Zealand team has a deep respect for protecting wildlife including the beloved kiwi.

 In the video above, our New Zealand management team joined with a number of community stakeholder groups at Te Kura o Te Teko (a full-immersion Māori school) to attend a kiwi naming ceremony before releasing two kiwi chicks into Omataroa Forest.

 (The Māori are the indigenous Polynesian people of New Zealand.
 Kiwi are flightless birds native to the country and are a national symbol of New Zealand.)

-The Omataroa Trust owns the land and has invested in environmental restoration including pest control and active kiwi management for the past two decades to ensure a sustainable population of kiwi for generations to come.
+The Omataroa Trust owns the land and has invested in environmental restoration including pest control and active kiwi management for decades to ensure a sustainable population of kiwi for generations to come.

 Partnering to preserve a threatened national symbol